adsing99/E01a-Control-Structues/README.md

 # E01a-Control-Structues

-I have finished the assignemnts questions in questions.txt by first looking at the related file and then running it when asked to; I also completed the extra credit in main10.py by commenting on each line.
+I have finished the assignment's questions in questions.txt by first looking at the related file and then running it when asked to; I also completed the extra credit in main10.py by commenting on each line and describing what it did.
 ---

 The grading criteria will be as follows: